CSchoel/arbitrary-but-fixed/_drafts/introduction-to-cobol.md

 Here, we first define what type of tile `input-file` is.
 The type `FD` designates a normal file used for reading and writing data.
-Another alternative would be `FS`, which designates a file that is used as a working memory area for COBOL's sorting and merging functionality.
+Another alternative would be `SD`, which designates a file that is used as a working memory area for COBOL's sorting and merging functionality.
 The next line, defines a data item that represents one record from the file.
 As our file has `ORGANIZATION IS LINE SEQUENTIAL`, we effectively define what data type should be used for reading a line.
 As we want to be agnostic about line size and content, we just pick 1024 alphanumerical characters.